commonrover64/doctask-siddhartha-rampal-singh/README.md

   same field, opens a row in `conflicts` if they disagree beyond tolerance instead of silently picking one.
 Numbers get a tolerance for formatting differences, everything else needs an exact match
+- Human review queue and register: `register` holds only approved facts, `review_queue` holds pending decisions, `POST /review/{item_id}/decide` is the single approval gate, rejecting one item is its own transaction and never touches siblings, `register_history` is an append-only audit trail

 ## What's not built yet

-- The human review queue and approval endpoint
 - Rule/playbook checking (movement 2)
 - Incremental updates on new document arrival (movement 3)
 - Resumability (LangGraph checkpointing)